to: page 2

 The builder and original owner was Giovanni Andrea de Marinis, the marquis of Genzano (1755-1824), who availed himself of the considerable architectural services of the Tuscan, Antonio Niccolini, (1772-1850), the person who restored the San Carlo theater in 1816 after a disastrous fire and whose other works in Naples include the construction of the villa Floridiana.
 Marinis’ life was touched by the tragedy of seeing his only son, Filippo, executed by the restored Bourbon monarchy for having supported the republican revolution of 1799.
 The marquis’ daughter married and ownership of the property then passed to the Majo family.
 The villa was also referred to as the Villa all'Infrascata, the old name for today’s via Salvator Rosa, because the villa was at the beginning of the long carriage ride down the Infrascata, the road down to Naples.
 The villa was for a while the residence of composer Gaetano Donizetti.
 The villa is today subdivided into a number of apartments; and the property includes premises behind the front building seen in this photo.

-Few villas in Naples are as buried by
+Few villas in Naples are as

+one.
 Villa Patrizi is located at the eastern end of

 current-day via Manzoni, the long road that runs along

 the top of the Posillipo hill.
 The nucleus of the villa

 was built around 1740 and was part of the early Bourbon

 wave of villa construction at the time.
 The building is